 - 7a.1 Policy ENV.1 'Countryside and Protected Areas' states: - "(1) There is a general presumption against development in areas defined as countryside, unless it can be demonstrated that a countryside location is essential or is an appropriate form of agricultural diversification.
-Where it is established that a countryside location is essential, development proposals will also be assessed in relation to Local Plan policies appropriate to specific protected areas as defined generally by Schedules ENV.1 and ENV.3. - (2) The policies applicable to countryside and protected areas within it, together with the detailed boundaries of each area, will be set out in Local Plans." - 7a.2 This policy requires consideration of whether the proposed dwellinghouse is essential to a countryside location.
+Where it is established that a countryside location is essential, development proposals will also be assessed in relation to Local Plan policies appropriate to specific protected areas as defined generally by Schedules ENV.1 and ENV.3. - (2) The policies applicable to countryside and protected areas within it, together with the detailed boundaries of each area, will be set out in Local Plans."

+- This policy requires consideration of whether the proposed dwellinghouse is essential to a countryside location.
 The justification put forward is that the proposed dwellinghouse is required for an agricultural worker, and an Agricultural Labour Requirement Report has been submitted in support of this.
-The 'essentiality' test in respect of the proposed dwellinghouse is considered to require assessment of the operational need for the proposed dwellinghouse, whether there is an existing dwellinghouse that could meet that need or there is an opportunity for an existing building to be converted to meet that need, and whether the business as a whole is capable of providing the main source of income for the occupant.
-These assessment matters are set out in Policy SC3 (Housing Development in the Countryside) of the Falkirk Council Local Plan Finalised Draft (Deposit Version). - 7a.3 The operational need for the proposed dwellinghouse requires consideration of whether the agricultural worker needs to be resident on the site rather than somewhere else and whether the business provides sufficient full-time employment to support an additional dwellinghouse.
+The 'essentiality' test in respect of the proposed dwellinghouse is considered to require assessment of the operational need for the proposed dwellinghouse, whether there is an existing dwellinghouse that could meet that need or there is an opportunity for an existing building to be converted to meet that need, and whether the business as a whole is capable of providing the main source of income for the occupant. - 7a.3 The operational need for the proposed dwellinghouse requires consideration of whether the agricultural worker needs to be resident on the site rather than somewhere else and whether the business provides sufficient full-time employment to support an additional dwellinghouse.
 In this instance insufficient information has been submitted in regard to how the animal husbandry currently takes place across the different farm units, the location of the existing dwellinghouses owned by the business and the place of residence of the regular staff.
 It has therefore not been demonstrated that the stock could not be looked after in a satisfactory fashion without the need for the proposed dwellinghouse.
 With regard to employment, the concerns raised by the Council's Rural Business Consultant are noted, however it is accepted that the labour unit requirement of 13.42 has been calculated in accordance with agreed labour data requirements.
-It is therefore considered that the application could not be properly opposed on these grounds. - 7a.4 There would not appear to be an existing dwellinghouse at Bonnyside Farm that could meet any operational need at this location.
-It is not known to this Planning Service if an existing dwellinghouse that could have served any need has been sold or otherwise alienated from this farm holding.
-In addition, there would not appear to be any opportunity to convert an existing building to meet any operational need. - 7a.5 No information has been submitted to demonstrate that the business would provide the main source of income for the occupant of the proposed dwellinghouse. - 7a.6 It is therefore considered that it has not been demonstrated that a countryside location is essential for the proposed dwellinghouse.
+It is therefore considered that the application could not be properly opposed on these grounds. - 7a.4 The existing cluster of buildings at Househill Farm includes a dwellinghouse.
+It has not been demonstrated that this dwellinghouse could not meet any operational need at this location.
+In addition, there are a number of existing buildings at this location.
+It has not been demonstrated that there is no opportunity to convert an existing building to meet any operational need. - 7a.5 No information has been submitted to demonstrate that the business could provide the main source of income for the occupant of the proposed dwellinghouse. - 7a.6 It is therefore considered that it has not been demonstrated that a countryside location is essential for the proposed dwellinghouse.
 Accordingly, the application does not accord with this policy.